 The final adjustment we make is to reduce the K-factor for the stronger Elo horses, an adjustment that is quite common in Elo systems.
 The reasoning is that once a horse has achieved a level of performance, we are more confident about its ability.
 By reducing the K-factor for these horses we soften the importance a single competition has on their score, and make more gradual adjustments to their rankings.
 Also, since horses with these top Elo scores are more likely to be competing at 4* and 5* events, it allows them to have an off day or an easy round without having such a major impact on their score.

-We don't account for it.
-Not here.
 The Elo is purely data-driven and, in that, it doesn't try to mind-read and account for strategy.
+It takes cross country time penalties at face value.
 If a horse is rated low and we can all unanimously agree that his rider rarely pushes for time, the rating will appropriately reflect that.
 Who puts up the strongest results on a consistent basis?
 Period.
 That is what the Elo is measuring.